 3. Prep Your Hair with Volumizing Products

 Blow drying your hair upside down is great and all, but it can be even better if you put the right products in your hair before you reach for the blow dryer.
-Fine-haired folks need a little help from hair products to achieve the same voluminous blowout as your thick-haired friends.
-Just as they need a little help from products to achieve a sleek chignon.
+You’ll need a little help from hair products to achieve the same voluminous blowout as your thick-haired friends.

 Start with a root lifting spray.
 Ours is powered by a blend of three polymers that provides lift at the roots and heat protection without feeling tacky or leaving a filmy residue.
 Spray it at the roots of clean, damp hair and comb it through.
 After blow drying, you’ll be left with flexible fullness, movement, and softness.

-Before blow drying, apply this Thickening Mousse to the lengths and ends of your hair.
+Before blow drying, apply this Thickening Cream to the lengths and ends of your hair.
 You already tackled your roots with a root lifting spray, and you don’t want to weigh them down with more product.
-The mousse makes fine hair look and feel thicker.
-Plus, it protects your hair from heat.
+The cream makes fine hair look and feel thicker.

 4. Enlist Velcro Rollers

-Using velcro rollers adds volume to fine, thin hair.
-Velcro rollers are great to achieve bouncy curls or Farah Fawcett waves.
+Using Velcro rollers can help add volume to fine, thin hair.
+Velcro rollers are great to achieve bouncy curls or Lily Collins’ Hollywood glam waves.
 They can also give you the look of a smooth blowout if you use large enough rollers.